eelx001/alx-higher_level_programming/README.md

 # _Higher-level programming - Python_
 ![1_RJMxLdTHqVBSijKmOO5MAg](https://github.com/elyse502/alx-higher_level_programming/assets/125453474/972deb61-243a-47e5-b8ad-6271df7d3fd1)

+**_A high-level language is one that is user-oriented in that it has been designed to make it straightforward for a programmer to convert an algorithm into program code._**
 ## WELCOME
 **This repo contains all the projects that I have done in the alx-Holberton curriculum on Higher level programming.**
 ## Introduction